ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Use `ddev xdebug on` to enable Xdebug when you want it, and `ddev xdebug off` when you’re done with it.
 * Set a breakpoint at the first executable line of your `index.php`.
 * Tell your IDE to start listening.
 (PhpStorm: click the telephone button, VS Code: run the debugger.)
 * Use `curl` or a browser to create a web request.
-For example, `curl https://d9.ddev.site` or run `ddev exec curl localhost`.
+For example, `curl https://d10.ddev.site` or run `ddev exec curl localhost`.
-* If the IDE doesn’t respond, take a look at `ddev logs`.
-A message like this means Xdebug inside the container can’t make a connection to port 9003:

-    > PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
-Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port)

 * `ddev ssh` into the web container.
 Can you run `telnet host.docker.internal 9003` and have it connect?
-If not, you might have an over-aggressive firewall.
-Disable it, or add a rule that would allow the connection to pass through.
-For example, on Debian/Ubuntu that would be `sudo ufw allow 9003/tcp`.
+If not, follow the instructions above about disabling firewall and adding an exception for port 9003.
 * In PhpStorm, disable the “listen for connections” button so it won’t listen.
 Or exit PhpStorm.
 With another IDE like VS Code, stop the debugger from listening.
 * `ddev ssh` into the web container.
 Can you run `telnet host.docker.internal 9003` and have it connect?
 If so, you have something else running on port 9003.
 On the host, use `sudo lsof -i :9003 -sTCP:LISTEN` to find out what’s there and stop it.
 Don’t continue debugging until your telnet command does not connect.
 (On Windows WSL2 you may have to look for listeners both inside WSL2 and on the Windows side.)
 * Now click the “listen” button on PhpStorm to start listening for connections.